CMSC-100-2S24-25/exer-03-javascript-basics-part-1-u1tbmo/README.md

 - **Name:** Euan Jed Tabamo
 - **Degree Program:** BS Computer Science

+A program that has the ability to validate, reverse, and store passwords in objects.

+## Key Takeaways

+The exercise was able to teach me the syntax and some methods in JavaScript.
+Prior knowledge from languages like Python, C, and Java, helped a lot with the exercise.
+Most of the JavaScript syntax is similar or even the same as other languages.

 ## References
 - [Object Equality - FreeCodeCamp](https://www.freecodecamp.org/news/javascript-comparison-operators-how-to-compare-objects-for-equality-in-js/)
 - [Standard Output without Newline - StackOverflow](https://stackoverflow.com/a/6157569)